pawelkoniecznybh/git-workshops/EXERCISE.md

         -   _Example:_ In the file `john.py` type: `print("John")`
     -   Save the file.
 -   **Step 3: Add and Commit Changes**
-    -   In the terminal, use the command `git add [your-name].py` to add the new file to the staging area.
+    -   In the terminal, use the command `git add .` to add the new file to the staging area.
-        -   _Example:_ `git add john.py`
+        -   _Example:_ `git add .`
     -   Next, commit the changes with a description.
-Use the command `git commit -m "Added file [your-name].py"`, replacing `[your-name].py` with your file name.
+Use the command `git commit -m "Add file [your-name].py"`, replacing `[your-name].py` with your file name.
         -   _Example:_ `git commit -m "Add file john.py"`
     -   **Explanation:** `git add` prepares the file for commit, and `git commit` saves the changes to the repository history.
 A good commit message is important to understand what was changed.
 -   **Step 4: Push the Branch to the Remote Repository (Push)**